-The fall 2017 series of Research Talks celebrates research and provides an opportunity for staff, faculty, and students to learn more about some of the world-class research underway at Waterloo.
+The spring 2018 series of Research Talks celebrates research and provides an opportunity for staff, faculty, and students to learn more about some of the world-class research underway at Waterloo.

 Please register using the form below as seating is limited and registration will close when room capacity is reached.

 Light refreshments will be provided but feel free to bring your lunch.

 Thursday, April 5, 11:45 a.m. to 1 p.m.

 Local Haudenosaunee member of the Grand River territory Kelly Davis will open the session.